 - If the design was a pictorial, graphic or sculptural work

 - If the design was a useful article

 - What were the practical use aspects of the article

 - Could those aspects be identified separately from the article’s aesthetic aspects

 - Whether the aesthetic features could exist independently of the practical use elements

 After using the five-factor test, the court determined that the practical use of cheerleading uniforms was to “cover the body, wick away moisture and withstand the rigors of athletic movement.”
 Their purpose did not include to identify the wearers as cheerleaders.

 The court also ruled that there were pictorial and graphic works on the uniforms.
 However, they were not part of the practical functions of the uniform and were therefore conceptually separable.
 Their reasoning behind this was that to deem the graphic design as part of the practical use would “render nearly all artwork unprotectable,” which they were trying to prevent from being the case.
 From there, the court determined that the design on the uniforms could exist and be identified separately.
 Therefore, it was protected under copyright law.

 Contact Our Los Angeles Intellectual Property and Copyright Lawyers Today

 While you may not have a large stake in who owns the copyright to a cheerleading uniform, this case did set a precedent for when a design on a useful article is copyrightable.
 If you believe that someone is infringing on your copyright for any reason, then you should consult our Los Angeles intellectual property and copyright lawyers to learn your rights.
-Contact Yadegar, Minoofar & Soleymani LLP today at (310) 919-0091 to schedule a free initial consultation.
+Contact Yadegar, Minoofar & Soleymani LLP today at (310) 499-0140 to schedule a free initial evaluation.
 You can also contact us by filling out our confidential contact form.
 We look forward to hearing from you soon!